27 Things Your Podiatrist Won’t Tell You

 That might not be your great toe—a lot of people’s second toe is longer.

 Barefoot running?
 Great idea—if you can stay on sand or earth

 Do it on concrete, and you’ll end up with stress fractures and some very bad inflammation.

 Here’s a home remedy to cure your stinky feet

 Make some really strong black tea, then soak your feet in it two or three times a week for 20 minutes.
 The tannic acid has been shown to temporarily shrink sweat ducts so they don’t work as hard.
-Plus, here are ten more smart tricks to keep your shoes smell-free.
+Plus, here are some more smart tricks to keep your shoes smell-free.

 Please don’t ask me to file or cut your nails

 But if you wear them every day, all day, you will end up in my office eventually.
 Those shoes are designed for the beach and pool, not for walking all over the place.
 Make sure you know these doctor-approved tips about wearing sandals.

 I have people who tell me that I changed their life

 And it turns out all I did was tell them to wear a bigger size.
 I think, Did that really change your life?
 But if they had a lot of pain, it’s a big deal.